 3. Nuna Tavo – $349

-The recline goes to almost flat position suitable for a newborn.
+The recline goes to an almost flat position suitable for a newborn.
 The seat can accommodate a child up to 50 lbs.
-The Tavo is full of great features like adjustable handle bar, large basket, roomy seat, swing-away bumper bar, adjustable leg rest, flip-flop-friendly brake, all-wheel suspension, easy fold, and a large easy to access basket.
+The Tavo is full of great features like an adjustable handlebar, large basket, roomy seat, swing-away bumper bar, adjustable leg rest, flip-flop-friendly brake, all-wheel suspension, easy fold, and a large easy to access basket.

 This is one of my FAVORITE strollers for 2016.
 It’s very stylish, practical and affordable.
 This could be your ONLY stroller.
 If you get it as a travel system with Nuna Pipa, this will be all you need to get you from birth and through the toddler years.
 It retails for $349 and comes in four colors.
 Here is my full overview»